Weissheiten/Weissheiten.Coaching.GoWithTheFlowBasics/Documentation/index.rst

 0.3         07 to 08    introduce voucher model
-0.4         09          introduce repository, inject repository in commandcontroller, generate migration for database 0.5         10          mark repository as singleton, introduce new commandcontroller functions for voucher administration
+0.4         09          introduce repository, inject repository in commandcontroller, generate migration for database 0.5         10          mark repository as singleton, introduce new commandcontroller functions for voucher administration 0.6         11 to 12    introduce ViewRendering as HTML and JSON